Deep-sea Tug Elbe

 Call Sign: Papa-Delta-Whiskey-November

 As from February 24, 1959 until today, the Elbe made towing- and shipping history.
-It all started with a days during fog, which threatened the trial and the hand over to the owners.
-The hand over could yet take place, thanks to an unexpected but powerful spring sun that expelled the fog and so, the ship’s career could start.
+It all started on a foggy day, which threatened the trial and the hand-over to the owners.
+The hand-over could took place, thanks to an unexpected but powerful spring sun that expelled the fog and so, the ship’s career could start.
 Her first towing job, under captain A. Poot’s command, was only a short trip.
 Passenger ship Victoria was towed from Flushing to Rotterdam in 10 hours time.

 Later, bigger jobs followed.
 From salvage station Fayal on the Azores, the German tanker Richard Kaselowsky, which couldn’t get anywhere due to a broken crankshaft, was picked up and delivered to Hamburg by the Elbe.
 During Pentecost in 1959, the Elbe, together with 2 other tugs, the Tasman Zee and the Schelde, towed the famous Admirality Floating Dock from Portsmouth to the Rotterdam Dockyard Company.
 This was a very appealing job that dominated the presses for days.
 Still in 1959, the Elbe towed two aircraft carriers from Boston to Antwerp.
 Further, the severely damaged Africa Queen was towed in ten days from Lisbon to the Flushing roads.
 Her first survey, after 4 years in service, was not hasted.
 Improvement to the exhaust gas turbines for charging, plus the installation of air coolers, resulted into a higher charging pressure.
 The engine output increased therefore from 4000 to 4500 horsepower.
 Until the Zwarte Zee (IV) came into service in 1963, the Elbe was during a short period the most powerful tug in the world.
 Due to the decreasing demand for heavy duty sea-going tugs, L. Smit & Co’s Internationale Sleepdienst decided to plan and order the sisters Clyde and Elbe.
 Heavy duty, at that time, because the most powerful tug until then was still the Zwarte Zee (III), with 4200 horsepower already more than 2 decades an example of power.
 The two planned sisters should be able to match the power of the flag ship.

-In 1976, Smit decided to push off the Elbe and offered her for sale.
+In 1976, Smit decided to offer Elbe for sale.
 One of the terms was that she would not get into the hands of a rival.
 When the Elbe was rebuilt to pilot cutter, where, of course the towing winch was removed, she would be heading into a bright new future.

 On one of the last towing jobs, the Elbe is towing a pontoon from Algeciras in Spain to Felixstowe in England.
 Some smaller jobs on the North Sea follow, whereafter the ship is being prepared for the voyage to Cork in Ireland.
 Chief Engineer A.J.
 Dijker is the last man on board.
 He takes the ship with a temporary crew to Ireland.
 At the Verolme ship yard in Cobe, the Elbe is being thoroughly rebuild.

 During rebuilding the ship, the Elbe isn’t obviously a tug anymore.
-Besides the removal of the towing winch, also the [sleepbogen] and the engine room hatch are being removed.
+Besides the removal of the towing winch, also the towing rails and the engine room hatch are being removed.
 Also, the boat deck is being expanded up to the capstan on the poop deck.
 Extra crew quarters are being created for the pilots and the sloops are being placed to the aft.
-Also, the bridge deck is being expanded and the [berghout] is being cut away.
+Also, the bridge deck is being expanded and the fendering was cut away.
 However, during rebuilding the ship, the original interior is retained.
 Later, during restoring the vessel, this turned out to be a blessing for the ship as well as for her crew.

 In 1985, The Association of Maryland Pilots decided to donate her pilot cutter Maryland to the environmental organization Greenpeace.
 As a result, the original Elbe was even rebuilt more, with hydraulic cranes for launching the well known inflatable rubber boats and she got equipped with a helicopter deck for air support when finding her way through the ice.
 As the Elbe was not built as an ice class vessel, Greenpeace added 17 mm extra steel to her bow, however, assistance of a helicopter was still very welcome.